rsrkpatwari1234/ResearchPaperRecommendation/README.md

-# ResearchPaperRecommendation **FindIt**
+# ResearchPaperRecommendation - FindIt

-FindIt is a software project designed to recommend research papers and articles based upon a given query.The algorithm currently uses tfidf algorithm to extract the best score papers from the database.
+FindIt is a software project designed to recommend research papers and articles based upon a given query.The system currently uses tfidf algorithm to extract the best score papers from the database.

 ## Prerequisites :
 - [mongodb](https://docs.mongodb.com/manual/administration/install-community/)